 Checking the starter drive

-If the gear sticks to the shaft, the drive must be replaced.
+If the gear sticks on the shaft, the drive needs to be replaced.

 To check the starter, we connect with wires: the positive terminal of the battery with the upper contact bolt of the traction relay, and the negative terminal with the starter housing.

-With a screwdriver, we bridge the upper contact bolt and the control output of the traction relay.
+Use a screwdriver to bridge the upper contact bolt and the control output of the traction relay.

-To check the electric motor, we connect the positive terminal of the battery with the lower contact bolt of the traction relay, and the negative terminal with the starter housing.
+To check the electric motor, we connect the positive terminal of the battery to the lower contact bolt of the traction relay, and the negative terminal to the starter housing.

-In this case, the shaft of the electric motor must rotate.
+In this case, the motor shaft must rotate.
 If this does not happen, the electric motor is faulty.

-To check the traction relay, we connect the positive wire of the battery to the control output of the traction relay, and the negative output to the case.
+To check the traction relay, we connect the positive wire of the battery to the control output of the traction relay, and the negative terminal to the housing.

-When installing the starter, first we put the wire ends on the contact bolt and the control output of the traction relay and tighten the nuts of their fastening.
+When installing the starter, first we put the wire ends on the contact bolt and the control output of the traction relay and screw on the nuts for their fastening.

-We install the starter in place and attach three bolts of its fastening.
+We install the starter in place and bait the three bolts of its fastening.

-The locating sleeve 1 in the clutch housing must enter the hole 2 of the front starter cover.
+Installation sleeve 1 in the clutch housing must fit into hole 2 of the starter front cover.

-After that, we finally tighten the starter mounting bolts and the nuts for fastening the wire ends.
+After that, we finally tighten the starter mounting bolts and the wire end nuts.

 Install all parts in reverse order.